someparty/someparty/source/articles/2019-09-08-deep-prismatic-wave.html.markdown

 Last week the eclectic grunge/sludge/folk collective [WHOOP-Szo](https://thenoisymountain.bandcamp.com) announced that they've signed with Daniel Romano and Steven Lambke's [You've Changed Records](http://youvechangedrecords.com/) for the release of their next full-length.
 There are few details available at this time, but the label did release a cryptic teaser video featuring a few new sounds along with the title: *Warrior Down*.

 Based in Guelph and London, Ontario, the experimental five-piece is following a number of short-form releases over the past few years, including the 2016 EP *Citizen's Ban(ne)d Radio*, a 2017 split with Halifax psych group [Walrus](https://walrustheband.bandcamp.com/), and last year's 7" single *The Dive*.
-WHOOP-Szo's current lineup features guitarist/vocalist Adam Sturgeon, Kirsten Kurvink Palm on guitar, synth, and vocals, bassist/keyboardist Joe Thorner, Andrew Lennon on 12-string guitar and synth, and percussionist Eric Lourenco.
+WHOOP-Szo's current lineup features guitarist/vocalist Adam Sturgeon, Kirsten Kurvink Palm on guitar, synth, and vocals, bassist/keyboardist Joe Thorner, Andrew Lennox on 12-string guitar and synth, and percussionist Eric Lourenco.

 WHOOP-Szo blew me away this year at SappyFest, and stood out among even that diverse lineup as perhaps the heaviest act to grace the main stage.
 There's something urgent, harrowing, and worldly about WHOOP-Szo, a constant sense of metamorphosis that makes them both hard to peg but hard to ignore.
 Seeing them paired with a label I've followed religiously for years is, for lack of a more elegant turn of phrase, really fucking cool.
 This one's top of mind, as far this newsletter's concerned.